 Matthew represents clients in litigation arising from personal injury, product defect, property damage, premises liability and an assortment of other claims.
 He defends the design and manufacture of motor vehicles and components such as airbags and seat belts as well as defending autonomous vehicle manufacturers in product liability litigation.

-Prior to joining the firm, Matthew was an attorney at one of Michigan's largest law firms.
-He also served as the Senior Judicial Court Clerk for the Honorable Shalina D. Kumar in Oakland County Circuit Court for nearly five years while earning his undergraduate and law degree.
+Matthew advises businesses and product manufacturers with respect to commercial drone operations, certification processes, and FAA regulations.
+Matthew also participates in many aviation-centered legal organizations and authors articles addressing issues with respect to personal jurisdiction, aviation, and drone law.
+He served as the Senior Judicial Court Clerk for the Honorable Shalina D. Kumar in Oakland County Circuit Court for nearly five years while earning his undergraduate and law degree.